15 FAM 670

 (1) Elevators and other vertical conveyance systems are operated properly, maintained, and tested periodically per manufacturer recommendations and OBO requirements;

-(2) Post maintenance staff whose duties require the management of elevator systems shall complete Foreign Service Institute training course PA535, Elevator Maintenance Management;
+(2) Post maintenance staff whose duties require the management of elevator systems shall complete Foreign Service Institute (FSI) training course PA535, Elevator Maintenance Management;

 (3) The Facility Manager (FM) reports all issues that cannot be addressed locally to the Elevator Systems Management Program for support; and